-Optimise your webcare with the help of statistics – for an effortless customer experience!
+Optimise webcare with statistics for an effortless customer experience

 Webcare is dynamic, which means that contact with your customers can be different every day.
 The questions that customers ask differ per organisation and so does the range of the service employees’ duties.
 Sometimes several departments may be involved in answering and solving customer questions.
 The design, implementation and webcare can therefore be a challenge.
 How can you gain a certain level of insight into all those incoming questions, and how can you ensure that you speak to each customer personally in a personal and efficient way?
 In this article, we’ll explain how you can set up your organisation’s webcare in the best way possible — for an effortless customer experience.

 Webcare: a great opportunity for personal contact

 Webcare is a nice word to describe responding to questions, complaints or compliments that you receive through various online channels.
 And of course you want to be right where your target group is.
 Research from Microsoft shows that 66% of consumers have at least three different communication channels available for engaging with customer service.
 But does this mean that you have to be present on each and every one?
 No!
 A well-thought-out channel strategy can help get your customer right to his or her preferred channel.

 Customer expectations are continually increasing.
 They expect a very good answer, and quickly.
 Add to this the fact that technology and automation are also changing.
 Statista states that 18% of consumers expect an immediate answer to questions they ask via a social media channel.
 28% expect a response within an hour.

 But personal contact and service are also important indicators for consumers.
 No less than 72% of consumers expect that when they contact the service department, an employee will know who they are, the purchases they’ve made and that any previous contact has been saved.
 Walker research shows that by the end of 2020, 88% of consumers will expect to experience personalised service.